Sony’s PlayStation Showcase took place last night (September 9th) and as you can imagine there was a lot of exciting news for PlayStation fans.

 Tiny Tina's Wonderlands

-“You know, some of you are already asking, ‘Tina, why are there guns in a fantasy world’ and I am just so glad you asked because shut up your face and get shooting”.
+“You know, some of you are already asking, ‘Tina, why are their guns in a fantasy world’ and I am just so glad you asked because shut up your face and get shooting”.
 Tiny Tina’s Wonderlands promises all of the humour of Borderlands, along with the very particular aesthetic that’s so specific to that game.
 Wonderlands promises all of the same shooting and mechanics, but with plenty of unique gameplay.
-This one might not be everyone’s pick, but it looks more engaging than the Marvel Guardians of the Galaxy effort that, while offering some laughs, doesn't seem that inspiring.
-Anyway, Wonderlands looks like it will be an absolute blast.

 A little bad news too...